...

 • Stop-Loss Placement

-Place stops just below the onset of the steady-signal period—if the signal fails, your risk is limited.
+Place stops below the beginning of the consistent-signal period—if the signal fails, your risk is limited.

 Tools and Platforms for Tracking Steady Signals